cesanta/mongoose/UserManual.md

 Mongoose is small and easy to use web server.
 It is self-contained, and does not require any external software to run.
-Mongoose can be configured via command line options, or via configuration file.
-If no command line options are given, mongoose searches for a configuration file called "mongoose.conf" in the same directory where mongoose binary is located.
+Mongoose can be configured via command line options, or via configuration file, or it can be run with no configuration at all, thanks to the reasonable defaults.
+If no command line options are given, mongoose searches for a configuration file called "mongoose.conf" in the same directory where mongoose binary is located, and uses it if it is present.

 Configuration file is a sequence of lines, each line containing command line option name and it's value.
-Lines beginning with '#' and empty lines are ignored.
-Here is
+Empty lines, and lines beginning with `#`, are ignored.
+Here is the example of `mongoose.conf` file:

     # mongoose.conf file
     document_root c:\www